Malachov/mylogging/README.md

     "{asctime} {levelname} " + "{filename}:{lineno}" + "{message}"

-Rest options should be OK by default, but it's all up to you of course: You can setup for example
+Rest options should be OK by default, but it's all up to you of course: You can set up for example

-`AROUND` - Whether separate logs with line breaks and ==== or shring to save space.
+`AROUND` - Whether separate logs with line breaks and ==== or shrink to save space.
 Defaults to True.

 `COLORIZE` - Possible options: [True, False, 'auto'].
 Colorize is automated.
 If to console, it is colorized, if to file, it's not (.log files can be colorized by IDE).
 Defaults to 'auto'.

-`TO_LIST` - You can save all the logs in the lista and log it later (use case: used in multiprocessing processes to be able to use once filter)
+`TO_LIST` - You can save all the logs in the list and log it later (use case: used in multiprocessing processes to be able to use once filter)

 `STREAM` - If you want to use a stream (for example io.StringIO)